highstreet-technologies/sdnr-interfacing-aai-dcae/README.md

 This script send a VES message of domain "thresholdCrossingAlert" to DCAE.
 It requires three command line parameters:

-1. **equipmentType**: Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQ, DWHC] according to document "295672 SDN-R System Requirements".
+1. **equipmentType**: Valid equipment types for 1806 and 1810 are [1234, FYNG, R2D2, 7DEV, nSky, 1OSF] according to document "295672 SDN-R System Requirements".

 2. **alarmType**: or alarm name.
 Any string which references a supported alarm name (TCA) of the equipment type.

 3. **alertAction**: The action of TCA as defined by [VES schema](./json/schema/CommonEventFormat_28.4.1.json).

 The following example show the usage of this script.
-The TCA with name "TCA" for equipment type "6352" with alarmAction "SET" will be send.
+The TCA with name "TCA" for equipment type "1234" with alarmAction "SET" will be send.

 ```
-./sendTca.sh 6352 TCA SET
+./sendTca.sh 1234 TCA SET
 ```

 ### send15minPm

 This script send a VES message of domain "measurementsForVfScaling" to DCAE.
 The script requires one input parameter.
 This parameter defines the equipment type.
-Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQ, DWHC] according to document "295672 SDN-R System Requirements".
+Valid equipment types for 1806 and 1810 are [1234, FYNG, R2D2, 7DEV, nSky, 1OSF] according to document "295672 SDN-R System Requirements".

 ```
-./send15minPm.sh MP06
+./send15minPm.sh FYNG
 ```